tansey-lab/bayestme/docs/example_workflow.rst

     deconvolve --adata dataset_filtered_corrected.h5ad \
         --adata-output dataset_deconvolved.h5ad \
         --output deconvolution_samples.h5 \
-        --lam2 <value of lambda learned from step 4> \
+        --spatial-smoothing-parameter <value of lambda learned from step 4> \
-        --n-components <value of n cell types learned from step 4> \
+        --n-components <value of n cell types learned from step 4>
-        --inference-type MCMC

-We offer two equivalent methods for inference during this step, MCMC and SVI.
-SVI is much faster than MCMC.
-You can select between them using the `--inference-type` argument.

 The deconvolve step is basically the same model used in the phenotype_selection step, in phenotype_selection we just run deconvolve many times in order to select